 Sleeps - 2

 Pets - Not permitted

 Smoking - Strictly not allowed

-Minimum 3 nights at weekend.
+Minimum 2 nights.
 A 25% deposit is required to secure all bookings.

-For availability and bookings please email email@example.com or use our bookings calendar.
+For availability and bookings email email@example.com or use our bookings calendar.

 The small market town of Hay has retained its medieval street pattern, and is full of local history, charming independent shops, cafes and cosy country pubs.
 The ancient castle and the Cheese Market lie in the centre of this charismatic and quirky small town.